Big Data and Privacy: What Companies Need to Know

 No privacy law can compensate for data that is poorly managed.
 Proper data management is essential for all organizations that handle sensitive information and large volumes of data.
 Those who prioritize data protection not only win customer loyalty by respecting individual privacy, but protect themselves in the long run with brand reputation and a team culture built around prioritizing informed decision-making and individual privacy.

-Big data and privacy is a crucial conversation
+Big data and privacy in your company

-Top 3 big data privacy risks
+Top 4 big data privacy risks

-- Data breaches: Data breaches occur when information is accessed without authorization.
+- Data breaches: Data breaches occur when sensitive information is accessed without authorization.
 In most cases, data breaches are the result of out-of-date software, weak passwords, and targeted malware attacks.
 Unfortunately, they can cost an organization a damaged reputation and a great deal of money.
 Keeping software up-to-date, changing passwords often, and educating employees on best security practices can all help prevent data breaches.